kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_triple/function_xx0028async_x_await_yx0029_x007b.md

 ✖ The parser expected to find a '}' to match the '{' token here - start: 36, end: 36
 ✖ The parser expected to find a '}' to match the '{' token here - start: 36, end: 36
 ✖ The parser expected to find a '}' to match the '{' token here - start: 36, end: 36
+✖ The parser expected to find a '}' to match the '{' token here - start: 36, end: 36

 ```